Skip to main content

 Ifisashi

-A beloved vegetable stew featuring leafy greens (spinach, pumpkin leaves, or sweet potato leaves) cooked in a rich groundnut sauce.
-The name translates to "groundnut sauce," highlighting its key ingredient.
-Perfectly balanced flavors of earthy greens and creamy peanuts.
+A vegetable stew of leafy greens (spinach, pumpkin leaves, or sweet potato leaves) simmered in groundnut sauce.
+The name itself means "groundnut sauce."
+The earthy greens and the creamy peanuts balance each other out.

 Chikanda (African Polony)